The Ancient Library of Alexandria: A Must-See Destination for History Buffs

 The tragic fate of the ancient Library of Alexandria

-There is the myth of the fire that destroyed the Alexandrian Library Egypt.
-And the fact that it really vanished and is only mentioned in old books.
+It has the myth of the fire that burnt down the Alexandrian Library Egypt.
+And that it actually disappeared and has only been discussed in ancient books.
 What happened?

-For the ancient world, the loss of the Library of Alexandria was a significant blow.
-However, modern institutions committed to knowledge preservation and dissemination are nonetheless motivated.
+To the ancient world, the destruction of the Library in Alexandria was a great setback.
+Nevertheless, the contemporary knowledge preservation and dissemination institutions are still motivated.

 Since there are no remaining archaeological remnants, we can only attempt to reconstruct its past using old literature.